tsgsOFFICIAL/ankermake-m5-protocol/README.md

 # select printer to use when you have multiple
 ./ankerctl.py -p <index> # index starts at 0 and goes up to the number of printers you have
 ```

+## Common Issues

+1. "Trying connect to printer {Printer Name} (...) over pppp using ip {Printer IP}"

+The solution for now is to add an inbound firewall rule, to allow all UDP connections.

 ## Legal